swiknaba/kirei/README.md

 # Kirei

 Kirei is a strictly typed Ruby micro/REST-framework for building scalable and performant APIs.
 It is built from the ground up to be clean and easy to use.
-Kirei is based on [ROM](https://github.com/rom-rb/rom) as an ORM, [Sorbet](https://github.com/sorbet/sorbet) for typing, and [Sinatra](https://github.com/sinatra/sinatra) for routing.
+Kirei is based on [Sequel](https://github.com/jeremyevans/sequel) as an ORM, [Sorbet](https://github.com/sorbet/sorbet) for typing, and [Sinatra](https://github.com/sinatra/sinatra) for routing.
 It strives to have zero magic and to be as explicit as possible.

 Kirei's main advantages over other frameworks are its strict typing, low memory footprint, and build-in high-performance logging and metric-tracking toolkits.
 It is opiniated in terms of tooling, allowing you to focus on your core-business.
 It is a great choice for building APIs that need to scale.

 > Kirei (きれい) is a Japanese adjective that primarily means "beautiful" or "pretty."
 It can also be used to describe something that is "clean" or "neat."

+## Why another Ruby framework?

+TL;DR:

+* **zero magic**
+* **strict typing**
+* ultra low memory footprint
+* high performance
+* simple to understand
+* very few low level dependencies

 ## Versioning